jennybc/2014-01-27-miami/lessons/r/intermediate/index.md

   * think about production of PDFs vs PNGs w/r/t teachable moments about git(ignore) and git(hub)
   * work with Bernhard to make sure I've left good "to do's" behind for session 2.1
+  * set up repo to commit to when I'm working live; set up associated github repo; get a short URL and put here